-My family likes nothing better than an Italian, red sauce-y, baked pasta dish on a chilly night.
-I love how easy they are to throw together.
+An Italian, red sauce-y, baked pasta dish is a hearty meal on a chilly night.
 This one is kind of like an unstructured lasagna.
-You can use any meat sauce (or even a vegetarian tomato sauce) in place of the Bolognese.
+You can use any meat sauce (or even a vegetarian tomato sauce) in place of the bolognese.
 Just make a simple green salad and you are good to go.
-Or, if you're rushing in the door and want to get this on the table with a vegetable to make it feel like a full meal, stock up on a few quality frozen side dishes like Tommy’s All Natural Seasoned Natural Greens with Uncured Bacon, Seasoned Cauliflower with Greens Beans, or Seasoned Root Vegetables with Carrots.

 You can assemble this dish in the morning or even the night before and keep it in the fridge, then bake it right before serving.